ddai3857/Playlist-To-MP3/README.md

 **Purpose**

-    This is a python script that allows you to download all the videos from a youtube playlist into mp3 files
+    This is a python script that allows you to convert all the videos of a youtube playlist into mp3 files

 **Requirements (client_secret.json): Because this script uses Oauth for you to login to your Google account, you will need a client_secret.json file**
 1. Go to https://console.cloud.google.com